ypriverol/github-paper/document/manuscript.md

 accepted, typically it gets merged into the development branch.
 One of the easiest ways to make a mess for yourself with Git is to allow your _branch_ to get out of sync.
 Branches are just short-term departures from master.
-If you _pull request_ frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors.
+If you pull frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors.

 ## Rule 4.
 Use tags and semantic version numbering